The Open Door: Tour

 Extra time was given for Balsamo to recover more from his stroke before touring began.
 Lee said that "there was so much pressure", but she did not want to hire another guitar player; it was important for her to have Balsamo on tour and she was confident he was going to get better.
 "So much of his heart went into this record, and I don't think it would be right to go without him", she added.
 "We hadn't played together since the stroke, and a few weeks ago [before October 2006] we had our first rehearsal and it was an amazing feeling."
 Lee said Balsamo was still recovering but he and guitarist John LeCompt "worked it out as to who's going to play what and what's going to be the best for [Balsamo]."
+In October 2006, Balsamo stated that he was only about 60 percent recovered and still had paralysis in his left arm.
 A month after touring began, Balsamo said that he still had paralysis in his left arm and hand.
 "I'm like at enough where I can get by on tour.
 Basically this tour is like therapy right now for me.
 I'm hoping it will get better."
 The "knowledge" of guitar playing was still there, he noted, and "my mind would tell my hand what it should do, but it wouldn't do it"; the process was about retraining his hand "to do what it's supposed to do."